Decentraland-DAO/wiki-adv/(High-Poly) Sculpting Wearables.md

 It's important to follow [[(High-Poly) Polishing Wearables]] article, because this article requires knowledge and usage of models from previous article.

 # Sculpting
-On this step you will work in Sculpt Mode with Multiresolution Modifier and default or custom tools for sculpting.
+On this step you will work sculpt folds and other details by using default and custom brushes in Sculpt Mode with Multiresolution Modifier.

 Before you will start sculpting folds and others details, duplicate collection with models prepared for subdivision modifier and then remove subdivision modifier on them.
 Apply all other modifiers and then add multiresolution modifier.